codepath/android_guides/Google-Maps-Fragment-Guide.md

 ### Simulating GPS Locations

-This handy [playback-gps](https://github.com/galens/playback-gpx) script allows a developer to simulate traveling a specific route on genymotion.
+This handy [playback-gps](https://github.com/galens/playback-gpx) script allows a developer to simulate traveling a specific route on genymotion or you can checkout [where am i right now](https://where-am-i.live) to check your location.
 Use this for testing and for presentations if you need to demonstrate how the map works with location in real-time.
 Additional resources related to mocking GPS locations on Android device or emulator:

  * [Simulate GPS Locations with Plugin](http://www.jesusamieiro.com/android-studio-simulate-multiple-gps-points-with-mock-location-plugin/) - Using Android Studio Mock Location plugin to simulate locations.
  * [Lockito](https://play.google.com/store/apps/details?id=fr.dvilleneuve.lockito) - Allows you to make your phone follow a fake itinerary, with total control over the speed and GPS signal accuracy.
 This can be recorded using [GPS Logger](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en_GB) You can also simulate a static location.